trhacknon/Discord-Webhook-Protector/README.md

 $ heroku domains
 ```

 6. Done!
 After typing `heroku domains` you should get something in the console like **shrouded-fjord-36366.herokuapp.com**.
-This is your api!
-Simply replace your webhook in your tools with this link and add the totp key auth and your webhook is now protected and impossible to spam/delete!
+This is your api with your undeletable/unspammable webhook!

 > If you get an error when doing `"git push heroku master"` that looks like this
 >